As a small business owner, you rely on your clients paying you for your services.

 When you issue the invoice straight away, the project you’ve completed is fresh in the mind of your client.

-They’re more likely to pay you earlier than the due date of the invoice and less likely to question the work you’ve done for them.
+They’re more likely to pay you earlier than the due date of the invoice.
+Clients are less likely to question the work you’ve done for them.

-It will also demonstrate that you’re a professional business operator and that you should not be taken advantage of.
+Sending invoices straight away will also demonstrate that you’re a professional business operator and that you shouldn’t be taken advantage of.
+Easily send invoices using Bookipi Invoice on web or mobile app.

 You’re also less likely to make mistakes on the invoice about the details of the project if you issue it straight after completing your work.